 For festive holiday flair, prepare these individual desserts in mugs or ramekins.
-Chocolate curls complete the presentation.
+This chilled dessert recipe makes three

 A delicious twist on our favorite Hummingbird Cake, this recipe is so simple to make you won't believe you started from scratch.
-Super-moist cake layers, flavored with fig
+This recipe can be made with fresh figs or

 Easy as icebox pie, this party-pretty tart pairs the bright fresh flavors of lemon and orange with a crisp gingersnap crust.